How Much Does Bed Bug Treatment Cost?

 The high temperature of steam has a similar effect to thermal treatment with one significant benefit: Steam can be forced through fabrics and soft furnishings effectively.
 Therefore, it can be used to permeate mattresses and upholstered furniture without ruining them.
 The steam’s high temperature, especially with some force, will kill bed bugs in all stages of life.
 Costing between $250 and $1,000 per room, steam isn’t inexpensive, but it’s efficient.

-How will you know if you have bed bugs?
-Especially in the warmer months, it can be initially difficult to tell.
+How can a homeowner or renter know that they have bed bugs?
+It can be initially difficult to tell—especially in the warmer months.
 People travel more and are exposed to sun and chemicals that can cause unusual rashes.
 Mosquitoes, gnats, chiggers, and other outdoor insects can cause itchy bites.
-But there are some telltale signs to look for if you have unexplained bites.
+But there are ways to tell if a home has bed bugs that residents can look for alongside these unexplained bites.

 Adult bed bugs are approximately 5 millimeters long and dark brown, about the size and shape of an apple seed.
 They’re generally flat, but they will puff up into a rounder shape and turn redder after feeding.
 Earlier in life, bed bugs are smaller, lighter in color, and harder to see.
-Check the headboard, bedside tables, joints of walls and ceilings, behind wallpaper, crevices, and along the seams of mattresses and box springs.
-Look during the daytime: Unlike cockroaches, they won’t scatter in the light, so there’s no need to hunt in the darkness with a flashlight.
+Residents will want to check the headboard, bedside tables, joints of walls and ceilings, behind wallpaper, crevices, and along the seams of mattresses and box springs.
+They’ll want to look during the daytime: Unlike cockroaches, bed bugs won’t scatter in the light, so there’s no need for the resident to hunt in the darkness with a flashlight.

 Rashes, Blisters, and Bites

 Unfortunately, bed bug bites masquerade as other types of bites and rashes.
 They can look like eczema, inflamed mosquito bites, or hives.
-Even worse, some people do not develop reactions to bed bug bites at all, so an absence of bites doesn’t mean you’re in the clear.
-The bed bug injects a small amount of anesthetic into your skin to cover up the sensation of having something stuck on your skin while it feeds.
+Even worse, some people do not develop reactions to these bites at all.
+So even if there are no signs of bed bug bites on a home’s residents, this doesn’t necessarily mean the home is bed bug free.
+The bed bug injects a small amount of anesthetic into its victim’s skin to cover up the sensation of having something stuck on the skin while it feeds.
 Some people respond to this anesthetic as it absorbs after the feeding is complete.
-Look for clusters or straight paths of raised welts that intensely itch or burn, sometimes forming a rash spread out between them.
-Also, check your sheets and pajamas: If the bites occurred while sleeping, there might be specks of blood from the bites on the fabric.
-If there’s no other likely explanation, check with a doctor or start looking for other clues that you have an infestation.
+Residents can look for clusters or straight paths of raised welts that intensely itch or burn, sometimes forming a rash that spreads out between them.
+They’ll also want to check sheets and pajamas: If the bites occurred while sleeping, there might be specks of blood from the bites on the fabric.
+If there’s no other likely explanation, the resident will want to check with a doctor or start looking for other signs of an infestation.

 Bed bugs are not solitary insects; they prefer to congregate.
-The combination of the bugs themselves, molted shells, and eggs create a kind of sweet, musty smell, sometimes described as the smell of rotten raspberries.
-If you’re poking around to see if you might have bed bugs and smell that particular scent, you’ll want to call in an exterminator promptly.
-If you can smell them, the infestation is probably large enough that you’ll want some help.
+The combination of the bugs themselves, molted shells, and eggs creates a kind of sweet, musty smell, sometimes described as the smell of rotten raspberries.
+A resident who smells that particular scent while poking around for bed bugs will want to call in an exterminator promptly.
+If the smell is noticeable, the infestation is probably large enough to warrant some help.

 Bed bug eggs are tiny—about 1 millimeter in size.
-They are white or clear and usually laid in clusters, so if you have a good eye, you might spot them embedded in fabric or small cracks or crevices.
+They are white or clear and usually laid in clusters, so those with a good eye might spot them embedded in fabric or small cracks or crevices.

 Skins and Shells

 Bed bugs grow larger as they get older—sometimes after one good meal.
 When they grow, they shed their “shells,” or exoskeletons, and grow a new one to protect their larger size.
 These shells are left behind.
-In a large infestation, you’ll see piles of what look like translucent bed bugs.
+In a large infestation, there might be piles of what look like translucent bed bugs.
 These will be light, dry, and differently sized.
 Shells will accumulate in places where the bugs congregate in corners of bed frames and headboards and along baseboards.

 Black Spots on Surfaces